chwar/XRUI/Documentation/index.md

 ## Roadmap
 - Grid system for World UI
-- Implement keyboard support in MR/VR
 - Animation mechanism for all XRUI Elements
-- Add XRUIFormat override for XRUIElements, so that the app can have both 2D and 3D UI at once in the same scene (e.g., for mobile AR)
 - Custom inspectors for ease of use

 ## Known bugs
-- On mobile (Android), rotations show UI elements that had been previously hidden
 - Raycasts on World UI Interactions do not entirely match the visuals shown to the users when using the Oculus SDK.
 Collisions are detected on the left of panels although they should not, and they stop too early before the right border of the panel.
 - When scripts are recompiled in the Editor, 2D UI Elements will sometimes not update properly.
 This is not really problematic as going into play mode re-renders all UI Elements correctly.